Apostolic Christian Church

-The Apostolic Christian Church (ACC) is a worldwide Christian denomination from the Anabaptist tradition that practices credobaptism, closed communion, greeting other believers with a holy kiss, a capella worship in some branches (in others, singing is with piano), and the headcovering of women during services.
-The Apostolic Christian Church only ordains men, who are authorized to administer baptism, the Lord's Supper, and the laying on of hands.
+The Apostolic Christian Church (ACC) is the American name of the worldwide Christian denomination known as The Community of Evangelical Anabaptists, or Fröhlichians.
+The Apostolic Christian Church has a background in the Anabaptist tradition and practices credobaptism, closed communion, greeting other believers with a holy kiss, a capella worship in some branches (in others, singing is with piano), and the headcovering of women during services.
+The Apostolic Christian Church ordains only men, who are authorized to administer baptism, the Lord's Supper, and the laying on of hands.

 History

 The origins of the Apostolic Christian Church are found in the conversion experience of Samuel Heinrich Froehlich (1803–57) of Switzerland.
 Froehlich was baptized in 1832 and soon founded the Evangelical Baptist Church.
 The first American church was formed in Lewis County, New York, in 1847 by Benedict Weyeneth (1819–87), who had been sent by Froehlich at the request of Joseph Virkler, a Lewis County minister in an Alsatian Amish-Mennonite church.
 In 1848 a church was formed in Sardis, Ohio.
 The church experienced primary growth in the Midwest, where many congregations gained membership from other Anabaptist denominations, chiefly local Amish and Mennonite churches.
-Though sometimes referred to as the New Amish, these believers generally called themselves Evangelical Baptist.
+In Europe, and New York, these believers generally called themselves Evangelical Baptist, but as the church spread through the US, they used names such as Apostolic Christian, Christian Apostolic, and sometimes New Amish due to there being many different Baptist churches.
 In 1917, the church adopted a uniform name: Apostolic Christian Church.